EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 This section describes the simple enrollment protocol, which is an embedding of the Simple PKI Request/Response protocol of CMC {{RFC5272}} in Object Secure CoAP (OSCOAP) {{I-D.ietf-core-object-security}}.

-The simple enrollment protocol is a 2-pass protocol between EALS client and EALS server, see {{fig-simple-enroll}}.
+The simple enrollment protocol is a 2-pass protocol between EALS client ( an IoT devices) and EALS server (a CA- Certification Authority), see {{fig-simple-enroll}}.
 The protocol assumes that both EALS client and EALS server implement CoAP and the Object-Security option of CoAP (OSCOAP).

 TBD.
 Add paragraph stating that authentication and authorization of EALS client and server is implicit to the shared key protecting the /eals resource.

 ~~~~~~~~~~~

- EALS                                                   EALS
+EALS client                                          EALS server
-client                                                 server
+(IoT device)                                             (CA)

   |                                                       |
   | POST /eals      (Object-Security; Payload: PKCS #10)  |